Having problems with your marketing agency? Here’s how to get back on track.

 You can also ask your agency if you’re likely to see better performance (and bang for your buck) by leveraging more targeted, long-tail keywords.

-Pro tip: Even if you have an in-house marketing team, partnering with an agency can help you get:
+Even if you have an in-house marketing team, partnering with an agency can give you access to resources such as:

 Get a breakdown of the conversion actions